keijiro/KlakSpout/README.md

 ## System Requirements

 - Unity 2022.3 or later
-- Windows system with DirectX 11/12 support
+- Windows system with Direct3D 11/12 support

 KlakSpout currently supports only Direct3D 11 and 12; other graphics APIs such as OpenGL or Vulkan aren't available.